rosered11/org_document/SPC/Order/OrderStatus/ER-Diagram.md

         string(max) Payload "This is payload of event.
 (Ex. view in API Spec)" }
     OrderDb_Extension {
-        string StatusAggregate "This is core status summanry from subOrders relations" }
+        string(50) StatusAggregate "This is core status summanry from subOrders relations" }
     SysStatusAggregate {
         long ID PK "Db auto generate"